September 18, 2023

 How To Serve

-Lemon lovers will enjoy every bit of this mouthwatering custard cake.
-Wow your dinner party guests with this fantastic lemon layer cake along with a scoop of vanilla ice cream and a homemade pumpkin spice latte to wash it down.
+Wow your dinner party guests with this fantastic lemon layer cake along with a scoop of vanilla ice cream and a dollop of whipped cream.

 If you like this lemon version, our magic custard cake and pumpkin magic cake are two different flavors of this dreamy recipe.